Cultural Differences to Expect in Namibia

 Environmental Consciousness

 Namibia is known for its commitment to conservation and environmental preservation.
 Efforts to protect wildlife, landscapes, and ecosystems have resulted in successful initiatives like communal conservancies and national parks.
-Namibians have a deep respect for nature and often practice sustainable tourism, ensuring that visitors can enjoy the country’s natural beauty while minimizing environmental impact.
+Namibians have a deep respect for nature and often practise sustainable tourism, ensuring that visitors can enjoy the country’s natural beauty while minimising environmental impact.
+Environmental education is integrated into school curricula and community outreach programs, including initiatives that aim to raise awareness about biodiversity, climate change, and sustainable living practices among students and the general public.

 Economic Development